-Please learn more about the ways animal farming contributes to global food insecurity and hunger, here.
+To learn more about the ways animal farming contributes to global food insecurity and hunger, visit A Well-Fed World.

 6. Animal Agriculture’s Impact on Climate and Environment

-Animal agriculture is the single greatest human-caused source of greenhouse gases, land use, and land degradation; the number one source of freshwater pollution, and the leading driver of rainforest destruction.
-It is also a major cause of air pollution, habitat loss and species extinction, and is a highly inefficient use of limited natural resources.
-The United Nations has called for a global shift to a vegan diet wherever possible as the most effective way to combat climate change, world hunger, and ecological devastation.
+Animal agriculture is one of the top human-caused sources of greenhouse gases; the largest user of earth’s land; the greatest driver of deforestation and ecosystem destruction; the number one source of freshwater pollution, and a leading driver of ocean acidification and eutrophication.
+It is also a major cause of air pollution, habitat loss, and species extinction, and is a highly inefficient use of limited natural resources.
+The United Nations has called for a global shift to more plant-based diets as the most effective way to combat climate change, global food insecurity, and ecological devastation.

-Even with intensive confinement factory farming methods currently dominating global animal farming, farmed animals still use 30 per cent of the earth’s entire land surface.
+Even with intensive confinement “factory farming” methods currently dominating global animal agriculture, farmed animals still use 30 per cent of the earth’s entire land surface.
 If we attempted to pasture all 100 million cows in the United States on grass, as humane/sustainable farming advocates suggest, cattle would require (using the conservative estimate of 10 acres per cow) almost half the country’s land — which doesn’t include all the land we would need to raise all of the pigs, chickens, sheep and goats free range.